 North Carolina registration requirements for 17-year-olds

 North Carolina, like Texas, lacks a specified minimum age requirement for vehicle title and registration.
-A minor can have a car titled in their name as long as they can sign their name on the title application.
+A minor can have a car titled in their name as long as they can sign it on the title application.

 Nevertheless, obtaining a license plate necessitates proof of liability insurance on the vehicle, and insurance providers seldom issue policies directly to minors.
 Therefore, in most cases, individuals younger than 18 must have a parent or guardian co-sign their insurance contract.